jmccall2/CS460_EHB_Simulation_Environment/README.md

 Summary of what Roman said:
 * The button interface should be returning whether the button is held down or not.
 I.e to have the brake activated the user will have to have their mouse click held on the button.
-* There is no pause simulation there is only start/restart.
-Restart should wipe all state.
+* There is no pause simulation there is only start/reset. reset should wipe all state.
 * The logic in the ehb needs to be more robust, *High pressure should be applied at low speeds and low pressure at high speeds*
 * Make GUI buttons all same size and aligned horizontally and vertically.
 * Make corrections to the diagram to show in class.